Clearing up Confusion About Disregarded Entities

 There are two pieces to the disregarded entity puzzle, both of which must be present for the business to be a disregarded entity:

-To explain it simply as possible, a business is typically a separate entity from the business owner.
+A business is typically a separate entity from the business owner.
 That separation is good for the owner because it also separates or limits the liability of the owner and the liability of the business for things like debts and lawsuits.
 Corporations, partnerships, and limited liability companies are separate entities from their owners.
-These entities are also taxed separately from the owner, on different tax forms.

 The Only Disregarded Entity: A Single-Member LLC